bormaxi8080/osint-timeline/DRAFT.md

 AI Engineer Coach.
 Better agentic engineering.
 Analyze your AI coding assistant usage - any harness, one dashboard: https://github.com/microsoft/AI-Engineering-Coach

+VibeDoctor.
+Deterministic Issue Finder in Vibe Coded Apps in Python and JS.
+A health check for code you didn't write line by line: https://github.com/neural-axis/VibeDoctor

 Rowboat.
 Open-source AI coworker that turns work into a knowledge graph and acts on it.
 Rowboat connects to your email and meeting notes, builds a long-lived knowledge graph, and uses that context to help you get work done - privately, on your machine.: https://github.com/rowboatlabs/rowboat

 [Agent Skills](https://agentskills.io/) for Bayesian modeling, causal inference, and probabilistic thinking.
 Compatible with Claude Code, Kimi Code, Cursor, Gemini CLI, and any agent that supports the [Agent Skills spec](https://agentskills.io/specification): https://github.com/Learning-Bayesian-Statistics/baygent-skills